That's what it looks like. But that's not where it starts.

 Embed

-Total time: around 30 minutes.
+It takes around 30 minutes.
 No prior experience needed.

 The block lifted.
 Overnight.